UCSD-Historical-Enrollment-Data/2022Fall/README.md

 # Fall 2022 Enrollment Data: Undergraduate Courses
-Enrollment data for all undergraduate courses in Fall 2022.
+Enrollment data for all undergraduate courses in Fall 2022 at UC San Diego

-I will start uploading data on **May 20, 2022**.

 ## Supported Courses
 | Course Level                   | Courses to be Tracked                               | Amount |